Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 She needed it.
 Harrison just didn’t want to come out, and he was so overdue that when the obstetrician came to consider whether it was time to induce she took one look at the ultrasound and decided that surgery was the safer option.

 Xiù hadn’t been terribly happy about the idea but, well...
 Harrison was a *big* baby.
 Bigger than Diego, even.
-And Xiù being small and narrow-hipped and punchy didn’t help at all…
+And Xiù being small and narrow-hipped and punchy didn’t help at all...

 So, Al and Julian held her hands and dried her tears, and were there with her while the surgeons worked their magic on the far side of a cloth screen.

 The Singer had been completely awed by it all.
-She’d come over from Akyawentuo in anticipation of the birth and for the chance see human medicine again… though she’d got rather more than she bargained for.
+She’d come over from Akyawentuo in anticipation of the birth and for the chance see human medicine again... though she’d got rather more than she bargained for.

-When it all went wrong, she’d gone from barely-restrained frantic fear and grief, to confusion at how calm the healers were, to dawning delight, to… Well.
+When it all went wrong, she’d gone from barely-restrained frantic fear and grief, to confusion at how calm the healers were, to dawning delight, to...
+Well.
 She looked like she’d just seen a miracle.
 And she had, really.

 So did Julian.
-So afterwards, in the recovery room, while Xiù slept fitfully through the drugs and the trauma and the sheer exhausting weight of transitioning from woman to mother… He sat by her side, stroking his thumb through her hair and watching her with a guilty look.
+So afterwards, in the recovery room, while Xiù slept fitfully through the drugs and the trauma and the sheer exhausting weight of transitioning from woman to mother...
+He sat by her side, stroking his thumb through her hair and watching her with a guilty look.
 It wasn’t often a woman got to see a man’s protective instincts so fiercely at war in his head.

 He talked softly to the Singer while Al took care of her new stepson.
 "In years past... she would have died in childbirth.
 My son woulda *killed* her."